department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/veterans-burial-allowance.md

 - The Veteran’s surviving spouse (**Note:** we recognize same-sex marriages), **or**
 - A surviving child of the Veteran, **or**
 - A parent of the Veteran, **or**
-- The executor or administrator (someone who officially represents the deceased) of the Veteran’s estate
+- The executor or administrator of the Veteran’s estate (someone who officially represents the Veteran)

 <br>